AnmolYaseen01/Anmolyaseen01/README.md

 <h1 align="center">Hi 👋, I'm Anmol Yaseen</h1>
+<h3 align="center">Got it!
+Here's a slightly longer version:
-<h3 align="center">Hi, I'm Anmol Yaseen, an aspiring data scientist.
-I'm proficient in Python, machine learning, and data analysis, with additional expertise in graphic design, UI/UX and Web development</h3>
+I'm passionate about data science and willing to pursue it as a career.
+Through dedicated practice, I've obtained proficiency in Python, machine learning, and data analysis up to some extent.
+Beyond that, I've also got basic knowledge of graphic design, UI/UX, and web development.

+With this diverse skill set, I feel well-prepared for the challenges of professional life.
+I'm excited about the opportunities ahead and ready to continue growing in the field.

+Let's connect and explore the world of data science together! </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=anmolyaseen01&label=Profile%20views&color=0e75b6&style=flat" alt="anmolyaseen01" /> </p>